huitong-tech/codec-hmqtt/README.md

 # codec-mtp
-(Not finished now)MTP Implementation based on Netty
+(Not finished yet)MTP Implementation based on Netty